FreakyPython/ProjectPlanner/README.md

 - To enhance readability, I avoided technical jargon where possible and focused on practical usage instructions.
 - If you want a specific section expanded (e.g., adding programmatic task creation or modifying the GUI), let me know!

-Would you like me to generate a sample Gantt chart visualization based on example data, or do you have other specific questions or modifications for this code?